d99kris/nchat/README.md

 Specifies whether the chat selection dialog (used when forwarding message) should be sorted alphabetically.
 If not, its order follows the main chat list order.

+### clipboard_copy_command

+Specifies a custom copy (and cut) command to be used instead of system clipboard.
+For a simple file-backed clipboard use `tee ~/.clipboard`.
+With `pbcopy` the behavior would be similar to default macOS behavior.

+### clipboard_paste_command

+Specifies a custom paste command to be used instead of system clipboard.
+For a simple file-backed clipboard use `cat ~/.clipboard`.
+With `pbpaste` the behavior would be similar to default macOS behavior.

 ### confirm_deletion